NUS-IDS/painter/README.md

-# Asking Reflective Questions in ArtQuest
+# Asking Reflective Questions in ArtMuse

-This repository will host the resources and code designed for asking reflective questions in ArtQuest.
+This repository is for hosting the resources and code designed for asking reflective questions in ArtMuse.

 A demo version is available at https://nlp-platform.online/artquest3/